blue-llama/e-treasure-hunt/README.md

 - You can use the content of `dummy_files.zip` as a template
-- `about.json` contains the name and location for the level (the name is displayed on the _next_ level page, so can be the location) - tolerance is in meters
+- `about.json` contains the name and location for the level (the name is displayed on the _next_ level page, so can be the location).
+  Tolerance is in metres
 - `blurb.txt` contains the description for the level (displayed on the next level page)
 - `clue.png` is the first image - the dummy file contains a background
-- `hint1.png`-`hint4.png` are the hints, in order
+- `hint1.png` - `hint4.png` are the hints, in order
   - The five images must be in alphabetical order, but otherwise the exact filenames are not important
   - `.png` and `.jpg` are acceptable formats